stijnsanders/tx/docs/INSTALL.md

 # Installing *tx* from scratch

+Follow this guide to start with _tx_ using the source code.
+There is also [a ready-made binary for Windows available here](http://yoy.be/tx.html) that enables you to use _tx_ with default settings and configuration.
+Use this to set up a _tx_ database to your needs, but when setting up a multi-user environment, or completing the full configuration, or especially when you want to have a peek under the hood, it's strongly advised to build `tx.xxl` from the source code using this guide.

 ## Prerequisites

 * [xxm](sourceforge.net/projects/xxm/files/): download the Windows binaries, extract and install a handler of your choice.
 (Or use xxmHttp, see below.)